EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 “MANUAL_STEPPER STEPPER=gear_stepper MOVE=100” Used to feed a specific amount of filament for testing.

+"MOVE_GEAR_REL VALUE=xxx" make a relative move of the gear motor, by xxx mm.
+This macro combines the 2 previous macros in a single command.

 ## Calibration commands

 “ERCF_CALIBRATE_ALL” Starts a calibration of all channels.
-Must home ERCF prior to use.

 “ERCF_CALIBRATE_SINGLE channel=0” Starts a calibration of a single channel.
-Must home ERCF prior to use.

 ## General use commands

-“ERCF_HOME” Attempts to unload any filament in ERCF or the tool head.
-And homes the selector location.
+“ERCF_HOME” Attempts to unload any filament in ERCF or the toolhead and homes the selector location.
 Then loads and unloads channel 0.
 Useful for unloading and preparing the ERCF for use.

-“ERCF_UNLOCK” in the case of a failure in most cases it will move the tool head to a parking position and pause any print or actions.
-This is used to reset the ERCF to prepare for a homing or will move the servo to an unlocked position to unload any stuck filament.
+“ERCF_UNLOCK” in the case of an ERCF pause (i.e. user intervention required) the toolhead will be moved at the parking position and the printer paused.
+When you start the manual intervention, always start by calling this macro : this will (re)allow usage of ERCF macros and, if need be, re-heat the hotend to it's temperature before the pause triggered.

 “select_tool Value=0” Sets the tool that is currently in use.
 Change “0” to the channel you wish to select.

-“Change_tool_standalone tool=0” Used to load filament for a specific channel.
-Useful for printing using the slicer without running it in multifilament mode.
+“Change_tool_standalone tool=0” Used to load filament for a specific channel outside of a print.
+Useful for printing in single filament mode.
 Change “0” to the channel you wish to select.
 Will unload any currently loaded filament.